aminsamadzadeh/Simorgh/README.md

 # Simorgh

-This package allows you to create simple search query just with array.
+This package allows you to create simple search query just with query string.

 ## Installing
 just run below command: